CubeFactory2/cubefactory/README.md

 The motivation is that communities affected by a low standard of living or disaster are able to control their situation by manufacturing essential life-saving and life-sustaining supplies by their own.

 In general, the CubeFactory 2 has the following purposes:
-* mediation of a sustain value creation
+* Mediation of a sustain value creation
-* production of 3D printed objects by operating with disposable resources to create a sustain product
+* Production of 3D printed objects by operating with disposable resources to create a sustain product
-* realization of closed loop material cycles
+* Realization of closed loop material cycles
-* low-cost manufacturing of material and product
+* Low-cost manufacturing of material and product
-* enabling small producers to access markets
+* Enabling small producers to access markets

 ## Components

 The CubeFactory 2 contains all necessary infrastructure for production.
 It consists of the following components:
 * Case
 * Recycler, consisting of PET Shredder and Extruder
-* foldable solar panels
+* Foldable solar panels
 * Accumulator
 * 3D FDM Printer